simbasailor/acl-chinese/zhCN/notes-cn.rst

 备注 89 (Notes 89)
 ==================================

-Steele, Guy L., Jr., and Richard P. Gabriel.
-The Evolution of Lisp.
+Steele, Guy L., Jr., and Richard P. Gabriel. `The Evolution of Lisp <http://www.dreamsongs.com/Files/HOPL2-Uncut.pdf>`_\ .
 ACM SIGPLANNotices 28:3 (March 1993).
 The example in the quoted passage was translated from Scheme into Common Lisp.

 备注 91 (Notes 91)
 ==================================